-This Easter there are lots of great things to do with the family in South Kensington - from Power UP at the Science Museum, an Easter bunny hunt at Kensington Palace, a nature roadshow with the Royal Parks, pop-up performances at the V&A, creative workshops at the Design Museum or catch an animated film at Institut français or discover one of the fantastic exhibitions.
+This Easter there are lots of great things to do with the family in South Kensington - from discovery days with the Royal Parks, pop-up performances at the V&A, painting workshops at Leighton House Museum, catch an animated film at Institut français or discover one of the fantastic exhibitions.

 Ciné Kids screenings cater to children aged 4 and over – and their families – so they can discover the best animated films.
 In English, French or French with subtitles.
 Including Despicable Me and Paddington.

 With stunning high definition 3D vision and flight simulator motion technology, you can see and feel for yourself what it’s like in the cockpit of a Red Arrow.

 Create your own robot and help it overcome future world problems with the Science Museum’s augmented reality app.
 The app combines a series of fun challenges and the latest AR technology to help you think like a scientist.
 Recommended for ages 10–12.
 Download for free.

 Combining the latest augmented reality technology with STEM skills, children can recognise a dinosaurs’ species, what it eats, likes and needs to survive.
 Young explorers can care for and capture fun photos of themselves interacting with their new dinosaur friend in the backdrop of their home or back garden.
 Age 7-10